25 Soft Skills for Clinical Research Associates (CRA) and Coordinators (CRC)

 We’ve all been through painful meetings.
 People give boring “updates” on a project or simply digress on the least important topic on the agenda.

-Facilitating an effective discussion by asking the right questions will help you long way.
-When holding meetings, you need think about the purpose of your meeting and focus on achieving that purpose.
-If the purpose is to provide updates, more often than not, it can be achieved through a well crafted update summary.
+Facilitating an effective discussion by asking the right questions will help you a long way.
+When holding meetings, you need to think about the purpose of your meeting and focus on achieving that purpose.
+If the purpose is to provide updates, more often than not, it can be achieved through a well-crafted update summary.
 People can read the summary at a time that works best for them.

 16. Listening skills